magarpr/T-Code/README.md

 MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
 Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.

+> **Note:** When using Docker MCP Gateway with streaming transport, see our [Docker MCP Gateway configuration guide](docs/docker-mcp-gateway-streaming.md) for important URL requirements.

 ### Customization

 Make Roo Code work your way with: